getgrit/stdlib/.grit/patterns/python/mux_python_v3.md

 }
 ```

+Alternatively, review this migration guide and apply the changes manually.

 ## Configuration and authentication

 Previously, you needed to create a `Configuration` object and set the `username` and `password` fields.